brooklynrail/brooklynrail-platform/content/events/2023/07/summer-screening-series-ste-anne.md

 ---
 title: Summer Screening Series | Ste.
 Anne (2021)
 deck: Directed by Rhayne Vermette
-summary: Register to receive a 24-hour access link and password to the film.
-The Brooklyn Rail’s Film section believes big questions are essential to envisioning engaged and responsible cinema.
-From the environmental crisis to spirituality, the films we cover embrace fraught scenarios, complex ideas, and innovative practices of storytelling.
-From July 24-28, enjoy five films selected by our Film Editors Laura Jane Valenza and Edward Charles Mendez.
-  Together, these stunning films celebrate and amplify unique approaches.
+summary: "Join us for a virtual screening of Ste.
+Anne (2021).
+Register to receive a 24-hour access link and password to the film. "
 people:
   - person: rhayne-vermette
 date: 2023-07-25T00:00:00-0500